dillonvuong/supplyframe-challenge/README.md

 ## Example of how I solved certain problems
 1. How to display cards (fill in later with images from this [link](https://discord.com/channels/102860784329052160/105765765117935616/984148225298694184) forward ).
 I first tried to get inspiration for the card design by looking on Dribble, posting on Discord, and also asking my cousin, who is a UX/UI designer.
 Initially I was thinking of having a 3 column, centered design for the posts (kind of like instagram) as well as having the cards perfectly squared, as they are on the official Hackaday site.
 However, after looking more into it I believed that the masonry card layout would be best fit for a design like this (inspired initially by pinterest).
 The [Material Design](https://material.io/components/cards#card-collections) website also helped me style the card and recommends something similar for a collection.
 Then I was faced with the problem of how to get the cards to look like they do on [Dribble](dribble.com).
 I asked on Discord an a user pointed out that I had to change the max-width property of the container.
 I made the container fluid after reading the [documentation](https://getbootstrap.com/docs/5.0/layout/containers/) on Bootstrap.
 In the end, to make it what I wanted, I inspected the dribble site and found that they also use a fluid container but with 72 px of padding addded on each side.
 2. This [chain](https://discord.com/channels/102860784329052160/984734163036950529) asking for code optimization 🔥🔥🔥

+## Bugs
+1. Navigating with browser back and forward buttons causes a hit to the endpoint and results in a Bad Request.